raphaellaranjeiras/raphaellaranjeiras/README.md

 ### 🖥️  Portfolio
   - All the **personal projects** I've been creating here are shared with their comments and insights when necessary.
   - The projects are written in **Portuguese (pt-br) or English**.
-It deppends on the project.
+It depends on the project.
-  - Sometimes I also write on **Medium** about theoric topics in Data Science universe.
+  - Sometimes I also write on **Medium** about theoric topics in the Data Science universe.
 Feel free to check it out.
-  - **Feel free to contribute**: improvments, corrections, anything will be very welcomed.
+  - In general, **feel free to contribute**: improvements, corrections, anything will be very welcomed.

 ### 🤹 Skills